AlecRust/brevwoo/readme.txt

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Connect WooCommerce products to Brevo lists.
+Simple and reliable WooCommerce to Brevo integration.

 == Description ==

-Improve and simplify your marketing automation by connecting WooCommerce products directly to [Brevo](https://www.brevo.com/) lists.
+Improve and simplify your marketing automation by connecting WooCommerce purchases to [Brevo](https://www.brevo.com/).

-Each product can be connected to any number of Brevo lists.
-When a customer buys the product, they are added to the selected lists.
+Set default Brevo lists that customers are added to when they buy a product, and/or set lists for specific products.

-This plugin provides a simple and reliable way of adding customers to Brevo lists based on the product they purchase, which is useful for Brevo automations.
+This plugin can help with Brevo automations by reliably adding customers to Brevo lists based on the products they purchase.

 Features include:

+* Customer added to default Brevo lists selected in plugin settings
-* Customer added to selected Brevo lists for a given product when purchased
+* Customer added to product-specific Brevo lists selected on edit product page
 * Configuration of when during checkout the customer is added to Brevo
 * Customer name and email attributes included in the created Brevo contact
 * [Transactional attributes](https://help.brevo.com/hc/en-us/articles/10635646979218-Create-and-manage-transactional-attributes) included in the created Brevo contact